sully-vian/sully-vian/cv/cv-linkedin.typ

   date: "2024",
   subtitle: [Personal project],
   [
-    - Designed a full-stack file-storage app and REST API using Express.js, Typescript, Node.js and MongoDB
+    - Discovery of the JS ecosystem: ExpressJS, TS, Node
-    - Focus on modularity and maintainability
+    - Development of a REST API (server/client)
   ],
 )